stephenh/stephenh.github.com/_posts/2010-07-07-gwt-seamless-upgrades.markdown

 For this reason, it's important to still use the old `IsSerializable` marker interface even though GWT will now support Java's `Serializable`.

+Also, type name elision cannot be used because it also relies on the serialization policy file.

 Then, assuming the RCP contract is the same, everything should still work.

 If the RPC contract does change, i.e. the old client tries to use changed/removed functionality, they will get an [IncompatibleRemoteServiceException](http://google-web-toolkit.googlecode.com/svn/javadoc/2.0/com/google/gwt/user/client/rpc/IncompatibleRemoteServiceException.html) which the GWT client-side code should handle and prompt the user to reload the application.